-- executive and the number of coordination components in an afterschool system (see Tables A-5 and A-6).
-There was a statistically significant relationship between stability and change in city funding over the past five years and the number of coordination components.
-A higher proportion of cities that saw an increase in funding for afterschool coordination over the past five years had all three coordination components compared to cities whose funding - remained the same or decreased over the past five years (72% vs. 22% and 6% respectively) (see Table A-7).
+- There were no statistically significant relationships between poverty rates or commitment of the mayor or city or county executive and the number of coordination components in an afterschool system (see Tables A-5 and A-6). - Increase in funding over the last 5 years - There was a statistically significant relationship between stability and change in city funding over the past five years and the number of coordination components.
+A higher proportion of cities that saw an increase in funding for afterschool coordination over the past five years had all three coordination components compared to cities whose funding remained the same or decreased over the past five years (72% vs. 22% and 6% respectively) (see Table A-7).